Blady-Com/gnoga/demo/localize/readme.md

 - simple quote must be written twice

 Todo:
-- fix: key contents are shared by connections -> create key contents for each connecion
 - add support of escaped characters in strings files
 - fix: content is cleared when inserting an existing key
 - fix: content is cleared when renaming to an existing key
 - add more tooltips

 Pascal Pignard, April 2020.